bcoe/DoloresLabsTechTalk/README.markdown

 _Content Scripts_

-* Allow you to interact with the current page in a tab.
-* Cannot make requests to the server.
+* Injected into every page, allow you to modify the DOM of pages (the background scripts can't do this).

 A Sane Paradigm
 ---------------